Houston Health Department

 • Contacting their doctor or healthcare provider to find out if they are a monkeypox vaccine provider.
 If they are a vaccine provider, people can ask to get vaccinated.

-• Visiting a Public Monkeypox vaccine location with their ID and provide one of the following:
+• Visiting a public mpox vaccine location with their ID and provide one of the following:

 • Proof of chlamydia, gonorrhea or early syphilis infection in the last 12 months in the form of a lab report (the proof can be shown from your phone, including a screenshot of the result or within a patient portal); OR

-If you have monkeypox symptoms or are currently under isolation for monkeypox, please do not attend the vaccination clinics or walk-up sites.
-If you think you have monkeypox, please speak with a provider and get tested.
+If you have mpox symptoms or are currently under isolation for mpox, please do not attend the vaccination clinics or walk-up sites.
+If you think you have mpox, please speak with a provider and get tested.

-The threat of monkeypox to Houston’s population currently remains low.
+The threat of mpox to Houston’s population currently remains low.
 The outbreak currently is largely affecting gay, bisexual and other men who have sex with men.
-However, anyone can get monkeypox from having either prolonged face-to-face contact or sex with someone infected with monkeypox.
-Contact with items such as clothing or linens that previously touched an infected person’s rash or body fuids is another way monkeypox can spread.
+However, anyone can get mpox from having either prolonged face-to-face contact or sex with someone infected with mpox.
+Contact with items such as clothing or linens that previously touched an infected person’s rash or body fluids is another way mpox can spread.
 Below are the top three things you need to know now.

 Learn to recognize the symptoms